Can You Spot the Royal Protocol Meghan Markle Broke at the British Fashion Awards?

 Meghan wears a sleeveless dress to her first Trooping the Colour

-Meghan Markle made her Buckingham balcony debut this past weekend in celebration of Queen Elizabeth’s birthday.
+Meghan Markle made her Buckingham balcony debut on June 9 in celebration of Queen Elizabeth’s birthday.
 The of-the-shoulder silhouette of her pale pink, princess-worthy outfit from designer Carolina Herrera was, in fact, not so princess worthy after all.
 Tabloids were quick to call out the Duchess of Sussex’s dress as a break from unspoken royal protocol, with Page Six claiming: “fashion tradition usually dictates that Royal women do not wear off-shoulder or other more revealing styles.”

 For the past seven years, Kate Middleton has worn dresses with sleeves that reach past the elbow, People notes, as did Princess Diana when she attended the festivities.
 But let’s not get our pantyhose—which Meghan Markle is wearing now!— in a twist, fashion rules were made to be broken.